 - God’s command to Abraham has two things of interest.

-- Second, according to another commentary I read (but did not confirm), God’s command to “take your son” is the sole command of God in the whole Old Testament that is given with the particle na’.
+- Second, according to another commentary, God’s command to “take your son” is the sole command of God in the entire Old Testament that is given with the particle na’.
 This particle is a softener, a way of making commands less commanding or harsh.
 It’s often translated as “please” or “I pray thee”, but I think the real sense of it here is that God is speaking very softly to Abraham.
 There is contrast between the content of the commandment (monumental, harsh, difficult) and the way it is delivered (briefly, quietly, softly).
 There’s no pressure in the delivery.

-- Isaac is probably a teenager, not a small child.
+- Isaac is probably not a small child, but a teenager.
 The narrator never fails to emphasize the relationship between Isaac as Abraham’s son, Abraham as his father.

 “Just when every trouble seems resolved and everything is in hand, an obstacle appears that threatens to put Abraham, Sarah, and the covenant back to square one.
 This obstacle differs from the previous ones in that it is not built out of circumstances such as childlessness, famine, human strife, and so forth.
 It is put there by God.”
 NIVAC.